Number fields with prescribed norms: Counting with local conditions

 To prove Theorem \ref{thm:main}, we are free to increase the size of $S$ if we wish.
 Henceforth, we will assume that $S$ contains all archimedean places of $k$ and all places of $k$ lying above the primes $p\leq |G|$, that $\mathcal{A} \subset \OO_S^*$, and that $\OO_{S}$ has trivial class group.

 The reader should note that many of the formulae which follow are only valid for finite sets of places $S$ which satisfy these conditions.
-For example, the expression for the leading constant in Theorem \ref{thm:leading_constant} does not hold in the case where $\mathcal{A}=\{1\},S = \emptyset, G = \ZZ/8\ZZ$ and $k=\QQ$.
+For example, in the case where $k=\QQ$, $G=\ZZ/8\ZZ$, $\mathcal{A}=\{1\}$, $S=\emptyset$, the expression for the leading constant in Theorem \ref{thm:leading_constant} does not hold.
+To compute $c_{k,G,\Lambda}$ in this instance, we may take $S=\{\infty,2,3,5\}$ instead.